-Major disruptions like COVID-19 put global supply chains at risk.
-During such challenging times, partnership is more important than ever.
+Especially in times of crisis, partnership is more important than ever.
 We believe that long-term partnership is the key to strengthen business relations.
-Nowadays more than ever.

-We, Brands Fashion, commit to generally continue with due diligence and responsible purchasing practices even in times of crisis, as much as possible.
+That is why we commit to generally continue with due diligence and responsible purchasing practices even in times of crisis, as much as possible.
 This involves: